 How to answer IBM interview questions

-For strategic analytics consultant roles you will have a first interview as part of a ‘first round assessment day’, followed by at least one more interview at a subsequent assessment centre.
+In previous years, for strategic analytics consultant roles the first interview has been part of a ‘first round assessment day’, followed by at least one more interview at a subsequent assessment centre.

-For other graduate roles, you may have an interview at a ‘first round assessment day’/assessment centre, but only if you succeed in the day’s other tasks.
-There’s then a final interview with at least one business manager.
+For other graduate roles, there has been an interview at a ‘first round assessment day’/assessment centre, but only if you succeed in the day’s other tasks.
+There may then be a final interview with at least one business manager.

 Interview preparation: show you share IBM's core competencies